sodafoundation/documentation/content/guides/_index.md

 ---
-title: API Spec and Guides
+title: Docs and Guides
-weight: 5
+weight: 6
 pre: ""
 chapter: true
 ---

-# API Spec and Guides
+# Detailed Documentations and Guides

-Find the API Spec, all the user guides, developer guides, installer guides and tutorials related to SODA Foundation.
+This section provides all the detailed documentaions and guides, like user guides, developer guides, integration guides, tutorials and more.

 {{%children style="h3" description="true" %}}